emhoracek/smooch/README.md

 ## Roadmap

-  * Get a whole bunch of non-FKiSS, single-palette dolls to work correctly.
+  * Get a whole bunch of non-FKiSS, single-palette dolls to work correctly
-      * Lots of dolls are not quite working still, especially multi-palette dolls.
+      * This is mostly done!
+Single
-  * Figure out how NOT to use shell commands to unzip LHAs or convert cels.
+  * Figure out how NOT to use shell commands to unzip LHAs.
-      * We now have an LHA unzipper on AWS Lambda, but need to make the app put the archives on S3 and retrieve the unzipped sets from another S3 bucket.
+      * We now have an LHA unzipper on AWS Lambda, but need to make the app put the archives on S3 and retrieve the unzipped sets from another S3 bucket
-      * We also have a cel parser, but the set processing is set up to call it yet.
-      * We could also trying serving cels as binary blobs and letting JavaScript display them.
+  * Support "fix" feature (cels can be "fixed" at first, but clicking on the cel reduces the fix value)
-  * Support multiple palettes (dependent on how the above situation with cels as blobs vs pngs turns out)
+  * Support multiple palettes
+  * Support expansion dolls
+      * Users can open one doll, then add a second doll to "expand" the original doll
-  * Figure out how users view dolls, whether dolls are stored on server, etc.
+  * Figure out how users access dolls
+      * Dolls are uploaded to the server, but are all dolls public?
+Are all dolls private to specific users?
-  * Release a usable vanilla KiSS viewer.
+  * Release a usable vanilla KiSS viewer
-  * Allow users to edit sets.
+  * Allow users to create sets from scratch
+      * Users can upload a PSD file.
+          * PSDs must be indexed to a single palette.
+          * The PSD palette becomes a KCF file.
+          * Each layer becomes a separate cel with the name of the layer
+          * All the cels are listed in a CNF that is editable in the browser
+      * A user can download their own sets as LZH archives viewable in any KiSS viewer
-  * Allow users to create sets from scratch.
+  * Allow users to edit their own dolls
+      * Users can click a button to enter "edit" mode
+      * Users can modify the position and layering of cels in sets
+      * Users can change fix values for cels
   * Add FKiSS1, FKiSS2, FKiSS3, CherryKiSS, Enhanced Palettes, FKiSS4,
     FKiSS5...